JuliaMath/NFFT.jl/docs/src/overview.md

 y = nfft_adjoint(k, N, fHat)
 ```
 These forms are more forgiving about the types of the input arguments.
 The versions based on a plan are more optimized for repeated use with the same sampling nodes `k`.
+Note that `nfft_adjoint` requires the extra argument `N` since this cannot be derived from the input vector as can be done for `nfft`.

 !!! note
     The constructor `plan_nfft` is meant to be a generic factory function that can be implemented in different packages.
 If you want to use a concrete constructor of `NFFT.jl` use `NFFTPlan` instead.